Lincoln Kirstein: World War II and Monuments Men

 Kirstein's theatrical career was interrupted by the United States' entry into World War II.
-He enlisted in 1943, and before going overseas, he started working on a project gathering and documenting soldier art.
-He eventually developed this as the exhibit and book Artists Under Fire.
+He enlisted in 1943, and before going overseas, started working on a project gathering and documenting soldier art for a prospective exhibit and book titled Artists Under Fire.
+He was not able to find a major book publisher, but selections from his efforts were published in Life Magazine and exhibited in part at the Museum of Modern Art, the Library of Congress, and the National Gallery of Art.
 In the spring of 1944, Kirstein traveled to London for the U.S. Arts and Monuments Commission, and after a month, he was transferred to the unit in France that came to be known as the Monuments, Fine Arts, and Archives (MFAA) program.
 The section was devoted to rescuing and preserving European art.
 In January 1945, Kirstein was promoted to private first class in Patton's Third Army, and his unit moved to Germany.
 Kirstein was involved with retrieving artworks around Munich and from the salt mines at Altaussee.
 His article "The Quest for the Golden Lamb" about the quest was published in Town & Country in September 1945, the same month he was discharged from the army.